-Science 6 Science 6 is a transitional course between the elementary and middle level Grades: Course Length: 6 40 weeks science program.
+Science 6 is a transitional course between the elementary and middle level science program.
 The course continues to develop the skills and concepts established in our Elementary Science K-5 program.
 Science 6 is the second step in the spiraled approach toward the development of skills and cognitive understandings for grades five through eight.
 The program, containing elements of Earth, Life and Physical Science delves into the fundamental aspects of these sciences while establishing additional skills needed for success in middle level science study.
-Students develop skill in performing and evaluating basic experiments while following the steps of the scientific method, as well as gaining proficiency in the use of scientific tools such as the microscope and the balance.
+Students develop skills in performing and evaluating basic experiments while following the steps of the scientific method, as well as gaining proficiency in the use of scientific tools such as the microscope and the balance.
 Students will study such diverse topics as meteorology, climatology, genetics, and living systems and gain an understanding of the effects of gravitational forces on objects and learn the basic concepts of simple machines.

+Science 7

+Grades:

-Science 7 Science 7 continues the investigation into science tonics introduced during Grades: 7 Science 7 continues the investigation into science topics introduced during science programs in grades five and six.
-Foundation skills are reinforced Course Length: 40 weeks as students begin the transition to a full laboratory program while the content and skills of physical, life and Earth science are further developed.
+Science 7 continues the investigation into science topics introduced during science programs in grades five and six.
+Foundation skills are reinforced as students begin the transition to a full laboratory program while the content and skills of physical, life and Earth science are further developed.
 Students gain additional knowledge in basic chemistry, mineralogy, as well as an increased understanding of the animal and plant sciences.
 Students have an opportunity to participate in an authentic science field program which strongly supports the curriculum and the New York State Standards.
 Students may also compete in the Science Olympiad competition by joining a coached school team to participate in a variety of science oriented competitions.
 The Science 7 curriculum culminates with performance activities and a departmental final examination.